louismagdaleno/glossary/glossary.md

 * const floatLiteral = 2.4
 * const templateLiteral = \`The average American family has ${floatLiteral} kids.\`

+Array Helper Methods
+*forEach
+   *Accepts an anonmyous function as a parameter and executes code against each index in the array.
+This replaces the standard "for"         loop when iterating over an entire array.
+*map
+   *Accepts an anonmyous function as a parameter and executes code against each index in the array.
+Returns a new array of the same size     as the initial array.
+*filter
+*find
+   *Accepts an anonmyous function as a parameter and executes code against each index in the array searching for a match.
+Finds the        first element that satisfies the conditional logic and returns it.
+*every
+   *Accepts an anonmyous function as a parameter and executes code against each index in the array to check for truthiness.
+Returns true    or false depending on whether or not all elements in the array meet the conditional logic.
+*some
+   *Accepts an anonmyous function as a parameter and executes code against each index in the array to check for truthiness.
+Returns        true  or false depending on whether or not some elements in the array meet the conditional logic.
+*reduce
+   *TODO

 Closures: The combination of a function and the lexical environment within which that function was declared; a construct of scope that gives functions access to data defined in outer functions.

 Callbacks: Callback functions are passed as arguments to higher-order functions to be invoked after the execution of the higher-order function.